zhiqic/Rethinking-Counting/README.md

 GauNet is licensed under the [Apache 2.0 license](LICENSE.md).

 > **Disclaimer**: Due to the presence of sensitive information, modifications were made to this repository.
-Unfortunately, a PyTorch version is not available at this time.
+Unfortunately, the PyTorch version is not available at this time.
 Thank you for your understanding.